exakat/exakat/docs/Rules.rst

 ####################

-The parse\_str function will parse a query string and assign the resulting variables to the local scope.
-This may create a unexpected number of variables, and even overwrite the one existing.
+The parse\_str() function parses a query string and assigns the resulting variables to the local scope.
+This may create a unexpected number of variables, and even overwrite the existing one.

 .. code-block:: php

    <?php
-     function x() {
+     function foo( ) {
        global $a;

        echo $a;
      }

      parse\_str('a=1'); // No second parameter
-     x();
+     foo( );
-     // prints 1
+     // displays 1
    ?>